Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse5_scanning.md

 ## 4.1 Beamforming and depth bias

 In the previous section we visualized the reconstructed time courses at the locations close to where we actually simulated the activity.
 In real applications, these locations of course are unknown, and we typically need to look for local maxima in the reconstructed 'image’.
-The quantity that is used is the filter output, i.e. the variance of the source time courses, which is also often referred to as the 'power’ of the sources.
+The quantity that is used is the filter output, i.e., the variance of the source time courses, which is also often referred to as the 'power’ of the sources.
 Apart from the fact that in real applications the data are usually quite noisy, causing difficulties in the estimation of the local maxima, there is an important feature of the beamformer, which further complicates the evaluation of peaks in the image.
 This is the so-called depth bias.

 To illustrate this depth bias, we first restructure the source-reconstructed simulated data of section 3.2 in a data-structure that can be used by FieldTrip, so that we can use FieldTrip's visualization functionality.
 If you don’t have the `sbf` and `sourcemodel` variables in MATLAB memory anymore, you need to reconstruct these in order to be able to proceed.